 - Australian fitness researchers had eighteen women perform twenty minutes of interval training on a stationary bike – eight-seconds of sprinting followed by twelve seconds of recovery – throughout the workout, three days a week.

 The women lost an average of five-and-a-half pounds over fifteen weeks, without dieting.
 Similar groups performing forty minutes of moderate cycling, three days a week, actually gained a pound of fat over the same period.
-Two of the heavier women who did intervals dropped eighteen pounds.
+Two women who did intervals dropped eighteen pounds.

-- In a side-by-side comparison, researchers at McMaster University in Ontario measured fitness gains in eight interval exercisers – using twenty to thirty minute cycling workouts that included four to six thirty-second sprints – against eight volunteers who pedaled at a lower intensity for 90 to 120 minutes.
+- In a side-by-side comparison, researchers measured fitness gains in eight interval exercisers – using twenty to thirty minute cycling workouts that included four to six thirty-second sprints – against eight volunteers who pedaled at a lower intensity for 90 to 120 minutes.